Why come to Pleasant Grove?

 How does PGUMC operate?
 Who makes the decisions?

 Pleasant Grove finds its structure in the United Methodist Church's Book of Discipline.
 Staff, along with committees, lead the congregation in decision-making.
 The Administrative Council is the overarching administrative body comprised of staff and committee heads.

 There are several ways to get involved at Pleasant Grove!
 We offer several Bible studies during the week as well as Sunday School classes on Sunday mornings.
 We have large and small groups that come together for various fellowship and outreach events throughout the year.
 Volunteering to help with worship is also a great way to get involved and meet people.
 For more information on ways to get involved that fit your personality, contact Ashley Yohman.

 What do you offer for children?

 We also love to get kids involved in worship through acolyting, ushering, and music!
 We have two children's choirs at Pleasant Grove that meet on Sunday afternoons and perform once a month.
 Our Cherub Choir is for children up to kindergarten and our Children's Choir includes children 1st-5th grade.
+(Currently not meeting)